 Preston Linguistics Circle (PLC), UCLan

-The Ragged Alliance (Co-Founder) Free and open public lectures in community spaces.
+Co-Founder and Organiser, The Ragged Alliance (with the Ragged University, Edinburgh).
+Free and open public lectures in community spaces.